johnpeele/ACL-Playbook/code-pipeline.md

 Developers don't just save a file and they're done with it, they have to save it somewhere that all other engineers have access to.
 This central area is called a Source Code Repository.
 To prevent engineers from clobbering each others work they have to make a "commit" to the repository.
 Every commit is saved with a comment from a developer describing what they changed, a date and time, the email address of the developer, and a unique fingerprint that represents _all_ of the source code in that project at that point in time.

-At Poll Everywhere, engineers use a popular source code repository called git10.
-We use GitHub11 to host our code and follow common git conventions.
+At Poll Everywhere, engineers use a popular source code repository called git.
+We use GitHub to host our code and follow common git conventions.

 Git allows engineers to give these fingerprints names.
 Often you'll hear engineers talking about "branches".
 Yes, like a tree, engineers can "fork" code from any given point in time, build a new feature in that branch independently of any other developer's branch, then merge it back into the "master" branch when it's all done.